rsaavedraf/checkmate-in-x/README.md

 ## Update 2022-12-08:
 * Support castle moves done!
-* Major simple optimization added: no need to explore any addition moves for the 'losing' player as soon as we find that one of his possible moves guarantees survival within the x number of moves of interest.
+* Major simple optimization added: no need to explore any additional moves for the 'losing' player as soon as we find that one of his possible moves guarantees survival within the x number of moves of interest.
 This simple check trims down the search space massively, in fact by orders of magnitude.

+## Update 2022-12-09:
+Minor changes in the outputs, after realizing how huge the output tree of moves can get (i.e. for game-17.json a single 1st move can achieve the mate-in-5, but the final tree of moves has a whopping 190413 nodes in total)

 Pending tasks:
 - Write up usage/help for the script